This, My Second Life

 Wanting to repay his uncle’s kindness, Jago determines to find out what Bill Sligo is up to.

-Beautifully written, spare and elegiac, filled with shafts of light and darkness as well as the beauty and harshness of the Cornish landscape, Jago’s journey is one of hope, renewal and resilience as he comes to terms with this, his second life.
+Beautifully written, and filled with the beauty and harshness of the Cornish landscape, Jago’s journey is one of hope, renewal, and resilience as he comes to terms with this, his second life.

 ‘Deceptively simple yet completely compulsive’ Gill Hornby